OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

       will force chkdsk on current boot volume.

+      But note, it looks like Windows is ignoring dirty flag on exFAT.

     * "lvm" command can change OS/2 LVM drive letters, write LVM signatures to disk and some misc.